-Preserving land in its natural forested condition is an important way we protect Lake Whatcom.
+Preserving land and restoring it to a natural forested condition is an important way we protect Lake Whatcom, the source of Bellingham’s drinking water.
 Forested land soaks up and naturally filters rainwater, reducing impacts to the lake from high flows and pollution.
 Our responsibility to provide clean water for more than 100,000 residents includes protecting and restoring these forests to improve water quality, fish and wildlife habitat, and forest health and resilience in the watershed.

 This program is one of many efforts to protect Lake Whatcom.